sgayangi/APKGitOpsDemo/README.md

       ```

 ### Deploy the API to the Stage Environment

+You can now create a Pull Request that has some changes done to the stage branch, such as editing a field.
+The workflow is configured to run whenever a PR is merged to the stage branch.

+Once you merge the PR, you will be able to see that the API has been deployed to the apk-stage namespace.

 1. **Test the API**: Send a request to the staging environment.
     - Retrieve the staging environment's EXTERNAL-IP address: